Benefits of Industrial Metal Swing Gates

 Loading Dock Safety

-The loading dock is one of the busiest areas at any job site.
-Trucks are coming and going, heavy machines like forklifts are constantly in motion, and people are loading and unloading deliveries.
-It's no wonder that a quarter of industrial accidents take place at the loading dock.
+We all know the loading dock is one of the busiest areas at any job site.
+Trucks are coming and going, heavy machines like forklifts are constantly in motion, and workers are hurriedly loading and unloading deliveries.
+It's no wonder that a quarter of industrial accidents happen there.

 Safety Swing Gates are Highly Durable

-Industrial metal safety swing gates can withstand the elements, meaning they're useful both inside and outside.
+Industrial metal safety swing gates can withstand the elements, meaning they're useful both indoors and outdoors.
 Depending on your industry, you may need an galvanized gate to stand up to rust or a stainless steel gate to minimize corrosive wear.

-You can also opt to finish your warehouse swing gates with the standard yellow powdered coating finish to further increase their resilience.
+You can also opt to finish your warehouse swing gates with the standard yellow powdered coating finish to further increase their resilience and visibility.

 OSHA Compliant Swing Gates